Closed conformal Killing-Yano initial data: Discussion

 We derived a set of necessary and sufficient conditions (the cCYKID equations) ensuring that a $\Lambda$-vacuum initial data set for the Einstein equations admits a closed conformal Killing-Yano 2-form (Theorem~\ref{thm:ccykid} in dimensions $n>4$, and Theorem~\ref{thm:ccykid-4dim} for $n=4$) or, in the special dimension $n=4$, just a conformal Killing-Yano 2-form (Theorem~\ref{thm:cykid}).
 These initial data equations include both differential conditions on the spatial components $Y_{A0}$ and $Y_{AB}$ of the spacetime 2-form $Y_{ab}$, as well as purely algebraic conditions that involve the intrinsic and extrinsic geometry of the initial data surface.
 While these results are special to Lorentzian signature, the propagation identities (Theorems~\ref{thm:ccyk-propeq}, \ref{thm:ccyk-propeq-4dim} and~\ref{thm:cyk-propeq-4dim}) that we have used to derive the initial data conditions are fully covariant and hence remain valid in any pseudo-Riemannian signature.
 The method that we have used to arrive at Theorem~\ref{thm:ccyk-propeq} is a representation-theoretic exhaustive search based on covariance and fixed total degree of various differential operators.
 In fact, we have shown that, in dimensions $n>4$ (excluding $n=6$), the result is guaranteed to be the most general one.
 As a result, we have also concluded (Corollary~\ref{cor:cyk-propeq-nogo}) that there does not exist a second order covariant propagation identity for non-closed CYK 2-forms.

-As we have indicated in the introduction, the ability to describe $\Lambda$-vacuum Einstein initial data giving rise to a cCYK (or, for $n=4$, also CYK) 2-form can improve the characterization given in~\cite{gp-kerrid} of initial data giving rise to the Kerr rotating black hole solution.
-In higher dimensions, the same idea could be used to give the first characterization of the initial data giving rise to members of the Kerr-NUT-(A)dS rotating black holes.
+As we have indicated in the Introduction, the ability to describe $\Lambda$-vacuum Einstein initial data giving rise to a cCYK (or, for $n=4$, also CYK) 2-form can improve the initial data characterization given in~\cite{gpgl-kerr} of the Kerr rotating black hole solution.
+In higher dimensions, the same idea could be used to give the first initial data characterizations of members of the Kerr-NUT-(A)dS rotating black holes.
 It would be interesting to explore these possibilities in future work.
+As discussed in Remark \ref{rem:isometric-embedding} these prospective results admit the interpretation of necessary and sufficient conditions for the existence of isometric embeddings of Riemannian manifolds in the corresponding ambient spacetimes.
+Moreover, a general formulation of the non-linear stability problem for the Kerr-NUT-(A)dS rotating black holes must include the idea of general vacuum initial data close in some topology to general Kerr-NUT-(A)dS data, constructed from the cCYKID initial data characterization of Theorem \ref{theo:CYKID}.

 At the moment, no propagation identity is known for the higher dimensional CYK 2-forms ($n>4$) or for higher rank cCYK $p$-forms ($p>2$).
 It would be interesting to study these equations using the approaches used in this work: representation-theoretic exhaustive search and clever decoupling of independently propagated integrability conditions.